-Morris dancing in Yorkshire - we are one of the most experienced morris dance teams in York and North Yorkshire with over 40 years of entertaining the public with traditional morris dances and longsword dances.
+We are one of the most experienced and entertaining morris dance teams in York and North Yorkshire with over 40 years of delighting our audiences with displays of traditional morris dancing and Yorkshire longsword dances.
 Morris dancing is one of the best hobbies for keeping fit and making new friends.
 The morris dance teams all over Yorkshire and the world bring joy to all who watch morris dancing and longsword dancing.